Cargill/splinter/cli/man/splinter-circuit-disband.1.md

 Request to disband a circuit by specifying the circuit ID of the circuit to be disbanded.
 Disbanding a circuit removes a circuit's networking functionality.
 Once all members of the circuit have accepted the request to disband the circuit, the circuit is only available offline.
-This functionality is currently behind the experimental `circuit-disband` feature and must be enabled to use this command.

 The `disband` command creates a new circuit proposal to reflect the disbanded state, with the proposed circuit's `circuit_status` field set to `Disbanded`.